List of historical films set in Near Eastern and Western civilization

-The historical drama or period drama is a film genre in which stories are based upon historical events and famous people.
+Historical drama, or period drama is a film genre in which stories are based upon historical events and notable people.
 Some historical dramas are docudramas, which attempt to accurately portray a historical event or biography to the degree the available historical research will allow.
-Other historical dramas are fictionalized tales that are based on an actual person and their deeds, such as Braveheart, which is loosely based on the 13th-century knight William Wallace's fight for Scotland's independence.
+Other historical dramas are fictionalized tales that are based on an actual person and their deeds, such as Braveheart, which is loosely based on the 13th-century knight William Wallace's fight for Scottish independence.

+Historical fantasy includes films that place legendary or historical figures into stylized or supernatural worlds while remaining rooted in a specific era of human history.
+Examples include 300, which blends ancient Greek history with mythology, or Robin Hood: Prince of Thieves, which reimagines the legendary heroic figure in a stylized medieval setting.
+The genre also frequently incorporates Biblical epics such as Noah or Exodus: Gods and Kings.
+This sub-genre is distinct from pure fantasy (such as The Lord of the Rings or Conan the Barbarian).

 Due to the sheer volume of films included in this genre and the interest in continuity, this list is primarily focused on films about the history of Near Eastern and Western civilization.

 Please also refer to the List of historical films set in Asia for films about the history of East Asia, Central Asia, and South Asia.